modder-c/yiimp/README.md

 <h3 align="left"> configuration und run </h3>

+* first setup your mysql-database: create a 2 users (one for the web site (php) and one for the stratum connections)
+* if no memcached on system running, start the container internal one
 * the container has only default config built in so you have to link the live-config inside
+* create 2 folders - one for config, 1 for logfiles
+* use the config folder in repo as templates - modify supervisor-conf to your needs (which process to autostart and add stratum-processes if needed)
 * use "serverconfig.sample.php" as config template , rename to serverconfig.php and move config-dir
-* to access logfiles export the log-directory and the apache logfiles
+* to access logfiles export the log-directory and the apache logfiles into the created log-folder

 to start container